OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0076.md

 <img src="Images/Chapters/0x06c/manual_reversing_ghidra_buttonclick_decompiled.png" width="600px" />

 Now we have followed the complete flow and have all the information about the application flow.
 We also concluded that the hidden flag is present in a text label and in order to determine the value of the label, we need to revisit `viewDidLoad` function, and understand what is happening in the native function identified.
-Analysis of the native function is discussed in "[Reviewing Disassembled Native Code](MASTG-TECH-0077.md)".
+Analysis of the native function is discussed in @MASTG-TECH-0077.